-Yes, however, your home school will need to enter an agreement with the DISL for academic credits to transfer.
-Please contact the UP Registrar Regina Kollegger for more info.
+Yes, however, your home school will need to enter into an agreement with the DISL for academic credits to transfer.
+Please contact the DISL Registrar Rashard Ward for more info.

 Do I have to be enrolled in a college to take DISL Summer UP courses?